Hua Language Centre Review - Our Toddler Experiences Mandarin Classes in Singapore

 When we attend trial classes for different enrichment centres, one thing my wife Amilee and I always listen out for is the teacher's spoken accent.
 If he or she doesn't have an accent that we want Mae to emulate, we won't sign Mae up for the classes, since we believe that children will probably imitate the manner of speech that they hear.

 She is probably the most energetic teacher that Mae has ever had, and Mae has already been to a few enrichment centres to learn.
-Just watch her teach this mandarin exercise song in the following video and you'll understand what I mean.

 Love this Blog?